keptn/lifecycle-toolkit/docs/content/en/docs/crd-ref/TaskDefinition/index.md

 directory for more example `KeptnTaskDefinition` YAML files.
 Separate examples are provided for each API version.
-For example, the `lifecycle_v1alpha3_keptntaskdefinition` file contains examples for the `v1alpha3` library.
+For example, the `lifecycle_v1alpha3_keptntaskdefinition` file contains examples for the `v1alpha3` version of the lifecycle API group.

 >>>>>>> 0333070 (library -> API)
 ## Files